R.P.N., Dip. IGC, Cert. B. Ther., MIAHIP.

 – to work through and find perspective on emotional and psychological pain,

-– to develop the capacity to make personally meaningful responses to the challenges s/he faces in their relationships.
+– to develop the capacity to make personally meaningful responses to the challenges s/he faces in

 B.A.
 Psychology, M.Sc.
 Counselling Psychology, C. Psychol., Ps.S.I.